Pils36/cliqmore/readme.md

 Thank you for considering contributing to the Cliqmore store API!
 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Adebambo Adenuga via [adenugaadebambo41@gmail.com](mailto:adenugaadebambo41@gmail.com).
+If you discover a security vulnerability within Cliqmore, please send an e-mail to Adebambo Adenuga via [adenugaadebambo41@gmail.com](mailto:adenugaadebambo41@gmail.com).
 All security vulnerabilities will be promptly addressed.